 The Grand Bagarre in the Study

 This is how all of the big fights develop these days.
-Choupette, who's a joiner and also obsequious, sneaks up on Melvin and begins licking his fur as a helful gesture (they would call it 'grooming').
+Choupette, who's a joiner and also obsequious, sneaks up on Melvin and begins licking his fur as a helpful gesture (they would call it 'grooming').

 Melvin, however, is not a joiner, and after indulging his feline colleague for three or four minutes, he bats Choupette away, and Choupette responds in kind.

-They spend much of their time waving their arms tentatively, but sometimes, recently, it can begin to get more series.
+They spend much of their time waving their arms tentatively, but sometimes, recently, it can begin to get more serious.
 Choupette recently had to undergo a thorough course of antibiotics when some well-aimed scratches became infected.

 But they usually work out a truce between themselves, and everybody can semi-relax for a while.